A townhouse from 1900, entirely renovated,

 Description

-Built out of buhr stone, which is visible on its two lower level façades, its upper level façades are plaster-coated and half-timbered, while the roof, redone, is covered in flat tiles.
+Built out of buhrstone, which is visible on its two lower level façades, its upper level façades are plaster-coated and half-timbered, while the roof, redone, is covered in flat tiles.
+With more than 200 m² of floor area, the house includes 4 bedrooms – with the possibility of adding a 5th – and nearly 200 m² of outdoor space.

-The garden level has two large rooms that open directly onto the garden: a room that could be used for games, television or fitness as well as an office, while the rest of this level includes a storeroom, laundry room/linen cupboard, furnace room, lavatory and a shower room.
-Tall picture windows bathe the main rooms in light, which have oak hardwood floors throughout.
+The garden level – sloping from the street – includes two large main rooms on the same level as the garden: a room that could be used for games, television or fitness as well as an office, while the rest of this level includes a storeroom, laundry room/linen cupboard, furnace room, lavatory and a shower room.
+With oak hardwood floors throughout, tall picture windows bathe the main rooms in ample sunlight.

-The ground floor is one step higher than the street level and includes a vast open space with a large kitchen-dining room as well as a living room with a fireplace, accessible via a couple of steps, where the floor-to-ceiling height culminates at more than 3 metres.
+As for the ground floor level, one step higher than the street level, it includes a vast, grey-tiled kitchen-dining room as well as a living room with hardwood floors, accessible via a couple of steps, with a fireplace and a floor-to-ceiling height of more than 3 metres.
 These rooms are all flooded in light thanks to several tall arched casement windows as well as a glass door that gives onto a staircase that leads to the garden level.
-The floor in the kitchen-dining room is covered in grey terracotta tiles, while the one in the living room is hardwood.

 Outside, the garden is split into two sections: one is located on the street level, while the other, situated below, was transformed into a parking area for vehicles.
 Extending on from the house along the sidewalk, a tall stone wall, which shelters the upper part of the garden from view, has a door that provides access from the street to a short paved path leading up to the house’s front steps.
 On one end of the wall, two stone pillars frame an inclined, commonhold drive, bordered on one side by an immense curtain of trees, which provides access to the house’s parking area as well as other private homes.